RallyTools/RallyRestToolkitForPython/doc/source/interface.rst

 are returned to the caller.

 The priority chain consists of these steps:
-    * establish baseline values from values defined in the module containing the rallySettings
+    * establish baseline values from values defined in the module containing the rallyWorkset
     * override with any environment variables present from this list:
         - RALLY_SERVER
         - RALLY_USER